open-telemetry/opentelemetry-ruby/CONTRIBUTING.md

     `Open release request` workflow, and run the workflow manually using the dropdown in the upper right.
      *  Releases must be run from the master branch.
-     *  For the `Gems to release` field, enter the gem names to release, space delimited.
-You can also leave the field blank, and the script will find all the gems that have had conventional-commit-tagged changes since their last release.
+     *  If you leave the `Gems to release` field, blank, and the script will find all the gems that have had conventional-commit-tagged changes since their last release.
+Alternately, you can specify which gems to release by including their names, space-delimited, in this this field.
+You can optionally append `:<version>` to any gem in the list to specify the version to release, or omit the version to let the script decide based on conventional commits.
  3. The workflow will analyze the conventional commit messages for the gems to release, and will open a _release pull request_.
 This pull request will include the appropriate changes to each gem's version constants, and an